dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 21st century economy rapidly converges into the control of fewer and fewer because of the nature of information and intellectual property.

-The outlook on economic expansion is bleak, so it cannot be assumed that increased profites will lead to increased tax volume to finance the governmental policy response.
+If we don't play our cards right, the outlook on economic expansion is bleak, so it cannot be assumed that increased profits will lead to increased tax volume to finance the governmental policy response.
+In this case, increased tax rates will also be insufficient.
 The liquidity to invest in smart-grid infrastructure and the development of emerging markets will be restricted.
 Further complicating matters, nations often respond to depressionary crises with warefare to artificially stimulate of economic activity and facilitate expansion.
 This creates geopolitical instability at the same time as global economic crisis.

 The Singularity's technology trends drive the global economy to converge towards a more final state.
 This crisis represents a